pgRouting/pgrouting/src/driving_distance/doc/pgr_withPoints_dd.rst

 Synopsis
 -------------------------------------------------------------------------------

-Using Dijkstra algorithm, extracts all the nodes that have costs less than or equal to the value ``distance``.
+Modify the graph to include points and using Dijkstra algorithm, extracts all the nodes that have costs less than or equal to the value ``distance``.
 The edges extracted will conform the corresponding spanning tree.

 .. index::
-	single: drivingDistance(edges_sql, start_vid, distance)
+	single: withPointsDD(edges_sql, points_sql, start_vid, distance)

 .. rubric:: The minimal signature:

 .. code-block:: sql

-   pgr_drivingDistance(sql text, start_v bigint, distance float8)
+   pgr_withPointsDD(sql text, start_v bigint, distance float8)
      RETURNS SET OF (seq, node, edge, cost, agg_cost)